Cross-platform C SDK logo

 Next ❯

 • Master: It is the node where the nbuild program runs.
-Coordinates the rest of the nodes and executes the workflows.
-You do not need a machine with large capacities, since it will only perform coordination tasks.
-It does not use local disk storage and does not need to be included in network.json.
+It coordinates the rest of the nodes and executes the workflows.
+It does not need a machine with large capacities, since it will only perform coordination tasks.
+It does not use local disk storage and it is not necessary to include it in network.json file.

 • Drive: It is the storage node.
-It will contain the collection of packaged source files, binaries, reports and execution logs.
-All of this will be organized in folders representing the states (or versions) of the repository.
-It is recommended that this node has a high-capacity SSD device.
+It will contain the collection of source files, binaries, reports and execution logs.
+All this will be organized in folders representing the states (or versions) of the repository.
+It is recommended that this node has a large capacity SSD device.

-• Host: Build node (or runner).
-It will have the compilers and CMake pre-installed.
-The master node will activate these machines depending on the jobs it must perform, indicated in workflow.json.
-It is not necessary for these nodes to have large storage capacity, since they do not store history or "garbage" between different compilations.
+• Host (or runner): Compiler node.
+It will have pre-installed compilers and CMake.
+The master node will activate these machines depending on the jobs to be done, indicated in workflow.json.
+It is not necessary for these nodes to have a large storage capacity, since they do not store history or "garbage" between different compilations.
 They only handle temporary directories with partial results.

-network.json includes the configuration of the drive machine as well as each and every build host (Listing 1).
-As we already indicated, the master node does not have to be included, since it is where the nbuild process itself runs.
+network.json includes the configuration of the drive machine, as well as each and every compilation host (Listing 1).
+As already indicated, the master node does not need to be included, since it is where the nbuild process itself runs.

 1